Asynchronous Distributed Reinforcement Learning for LQR Control via Zeroth-Order Block Coordinate Descent

 The comparisons between our work and existing related results are listed as follows.

 (i).
-In comparison to centralized ZOO \cite{Flaxman04,Agarwal10,Nesterov17,Chen17,zhang2022new} and distributed ZOO \cite{Sun19,Hajine19,Gratton20,Tang20,Akhavan21}, we reduce the variable dimension for each agent, and construct local cost involving only partial agents.
-Such a framework avoids the influence of the convergence error and convergence rate of the consensus algorithm, and results in reduced variance and high scalability to large-scale networks.
-Moreover, since the agents do not need to reach agreement on any global index, our algorithm benefits for privacy preserving.
+In comparison to centralized ZOO \cite{Flaxman04,Agarwal10,Nesterov17,Chen17,zhang2022new}, we reduce the variable dimension for each agent, and construct local costs involving only partial agents.
+Compared with distributed ZOO \cite{Sun19,Hajine19,Gratton20,Tang20,Akhavan21} and consensus-based distributed optimization \cite{swenson2021distributed,ren2021distributed}, our framework avoids the influence of the convergence error and convergence rate of the consensus algorithm, and results in reduced variance and high scalability to large-scale networks.
+Moreover, since there is no need to reach agreement on any global index, our algorithm benefits for privacy preserving.

 (ii).
 In comparison to ZOO algorithms for LQR, e.g., \cite{Fazel18,malik2020derivative,Mohammadi20}, our problem has a structural constraint on the desired control gain, thus the cost function is not gradient dominated.